mdholloway/digital_scriptorium/README.md

 # DigitalScriptorium

-This gem provides code to support the transformation of Digital Scriptorium Wikibase data exports into Apache Solr documents that can be searched using [DS Catalog](https://search.digital-scriptorium.org/).
+This gem provides code to support the transformation of Digital Scriptorium Wikibase data exports into collections of Apache Solr records that can be searched using [DS Catalog](https://search.digital-scriptorium.org/).

 See [here](doc/overview.md) for a technical overview of the logic for transforming Wikibase items in the export to Solr records.